Outlier Smoothing with Closed-Form Rotations for W4A4 Large Language Model Quantization

-\textbf{Inference Latency.} To evaluate the inference speedup provided by SingleQuant, we adopted the measurement strategy and acceleration kernel from \cite{sunflatquant}.
-As shown in Fig. \ref{speedup}, during the Prefill phase, SingleQuant achieves a 2.3$\times$ speedup at batch size 64, merely 0.07$\times$ lower than INT4.
-Notably, its acceleration exhibits strong robustness to batch size variations, significantly outperforming existing baselines across different batch scales.
-In the Decode phase, SingleQuant attains a 1.43$\times$ speedup over FP16 at batch size 32, surpassing the baseline QuaRot by 0.06$\times$.
+\textbf{Inference Efficiency.} To evaluate the inference speedup provided by SingleQuant, we adopted the measurement strategy and inference kernel from \citep{sunflatquant}.
+As shown in Fig.~\ref{speedup}, during the Prefill phase, SingleQuant achieves a 2.3$\times$ speedup at batch size 64, only 0.07$\times$ lower than INT4.
+Notably, its speedup exhibits strong robustness to batch size variations, significantly outperforming existing baselines across different batch scales.
+During the decoding phase, SingleQuant achieves a 1.43$\times$ speedup over FP16 at a batch size of 32, outperforming the FlatQuant baseline by 0.03$\times$.
+This is attributed to the efficient dimension decomposition (Alg.~\ref{alg:factor-classic}), which reduces matrix multiplication complexity to $O(n^{3/2})$.
 While a minor gap persists versus INT4, SingleQuant maintains significant advantages in preserving model accuracy, making it more suitable for practical deployment scenarios given its superior accuracy-performance trade-off.

-\textbf{Optimization Analysis.} Previous sections demonstrate that MO can be effectively smoothed via single-pass Givens rotations.
-Here, we conduct an ablation study examining the impact of multi-pass optimization on SingleQuant—iteratively applying $\mathbf{R}^{A}$ transformations—with results reported in Fig. \ref{singlequant optimizaiton}.
-The curves reveal SingleQuant's robustness to optimization steps: perplexity remains essentially stable across LLaMA-2/3, while zero-shot metrics exhibit only minor fluctuations.
-Our findings confirm that ART achieves theoretical optimum via a single-step closed-form solution, effectively smoothing MO while ensuring no new outliers are introduced in other dimensions.
+\textbf{Memory Usage.} Tab.~\ref{memory} reports the peak memory usage with batch size 1 during the prefill and decoding stages.
+Compared with the FP16 model, SingleQuant reduces the peak memory from 15.28 GB to 4.61 GB in prefill and from 13.63 GB to 3.76 GB in decoding, achieving $3.31\times$ and $3.63\times$ memory savings, respectively.
+Moreover, SingleQuant shows slightly lower memory consumption than existing W4A4 baselines such as SmoothQuant, QuaRot, and DuQuant in both stages.
+This indicates that the proposed rotation construction does not introduce additional memory burden; instead, it preserves the memory advantage of low-bit quantization while maintaining better accuracy and inference efficiency.